forzagreen/n2words/README.md

 ## Contributing

-__This library is in active development.__ We are looking to improve the design and process for language contributors and to add more languages.
-Bug reports and feature requests are also extremely helpful!
+__This library is in active development.__ We want to improve the design and process for language contributors and add more languages.
+Bug reports and feature requests are also beneficial!

 ## License